bluestarninja23/NerfChamber/README.md

-# NerfChamber
-Chamber is still op, despite the previous nerfs that took place.
-theme: architect
 # Trademarks
+Even though chamber's trademarks got reduced to one, there is still a signifcant amount of time that the slowness appears for.